 There are 3 types of data models in Holistics:

-- Base models: Models created from existing tables in the database.
+- Table models: Models created from existing tables in the database.

 - Import models: Models created from data coming from other sources (Google Sheet, CSV...)